w0006887/modules/README.md

 # modules
 This is a `GitHub` repository that hosts instructional content of Prof. Tak.
 The majority of the content is located at [his own site](http://dtkb.org/~auyeunt/teaches/modules).
 However, some newer content is being developed here.
+Some older content is being converted into GitHub Markdown format.

 # Fork, contribute, and pull request